dojo/framework/docs/en/creating-widgets/supplemental.md

 -   Applications should have no need to use imperative DOM manipulation calls.
     -   The framework handles all concrete rendering responsibilities, and provides alternative mechanisms to widget authors for using a variety of DOM functionality in a more simplified, type-safe, and reactive manner.
--   Dojo does not support changing event listener functions after the first render.
-    -   Only changes to node properties and attributes are reflected against DOM nodes between subsequent render cycles - listener functions that need to vary their implementation between renders should be avoided.